zeuxisoo/go-tormag/README.md

     make release

-## Usage
+## Convert

 For file

-    tormag -f /path/to/your/torrent/file -o /path/to/store/magnett.txt
+    tormag -f /path/to/your/torrent/file -o /path/to/store/magnet.txt

 For directory

+    tormag -d /path/to/your/torrent/directory -o /path/to/store/magnet.txt

+## Find

+For file

+    tormag -f /path/to/your/torrent/file -o /path/to/store/biggers.txt

+For directory

-    tormag -d /path/to/your/torrent/directory -o /path/to/store/magnett.txt
+    tormag -d /path/to/your/torrent/directory -o /path/to/store/biggers.txt